 Digital cameras have controls that automatically adjusts exposure and focuses the image for you.
 To get the best quality photos on a DSLR, it’s best to stay in program or manual mode.
 This makes it easier to be as precise as possible when taking digital images.
 Severe under or overexposure can be difficult to fix in editing.

 Film cameras have a higher resolution (depending on the scan) and more latitude, so photographers don’t need to be quite as precise with the exposure.
 A good photo taken with an analog camera is typically higher in quality.
 Film photography also has a higher dynamic range, better color transitions, and controls the highlights better.
 On the other hand, digital handles shadows much better.

 Analog vs. Digital: Which is More Convenient?

 If you have the time to invest in analog photography, the photo quality could be well worth it.
-The same shooting process, processing, scanning, and editing can take up to three or more days.
+The same shooting process, processing, scanning, and editing can take up to two or more days.
 If you send your film to a company to develop the negatives for you, it could take much longer.

 Shelf Life and Storage of Photos

 Memory card storage and permanent storage for files from a digital camera are much cheaper than storing film photos.
 They don’t take up a lot of space and are relatively inexpensive.
 Film cameras require film canisters and film storage books, which can take up a lot of space, and need to be properly stored away from sunlight, humidity, and heat.
 However, memory cards are easily lost, can be corrupted (lose your date), and aren’t waterproof.